The Bolick Foundation

 - $65,000 to Catholic World Missions

-Education: Supports Christian educational institutions and programs
+Education: Supports Christian educational institutions and programmes

-Key Partnerships: The foundation maintains strong relationships with organizations such as Fellowship of Christian Athletes (which awarded the foundation the Tom Landry Teammate Award) and Hearth to Hearth Ministries (partnership since October 2020, supporting endangered orphans in Kenya and Uganda)
+Key Partnerships: The foundation maintains strong relationships with organisations such as Fellowship of Christian Athletes (which awarded the foundation the Tom Landry Teammate Award) and Hearth to Hearth Ministries (partnership since October 2020, supporting endangered orphans in Kenya and Uganda)

 What They Don't Fund

-- Endowment programs
+- Endowment programmes

 - Capital projects